 I also ask the students to play longbows and sway their body from one side to the other, being careful not to change the angle of their violin, but rather shift the weight of their body towards the left in a down bow and to the right in an up bow.
 It important is to always try to control the breathing and feel that there is nothing that will hinder us in producing a sound.

 2. Tension in the left hand

-Many students have problems in their left hand due to tensions.
-This makes vibrato, change of positions, intonation, dexterity very difficult.
+Many students have problems with their left hand due to tensions.
+This makes vibrato, change of positions, intonation, and dexterity very difficult.

 I make sure that the student controls the tension of the thumb.
 Of course, we need a certain counter pressure of the thumb, when we put a finger down on the string, but we have to reduce it to a minimum.
 Exercises in changing positions are very helpful and I use Sevcik opus 8, Yost, Dounis and studies like for instance Kreutzer no 11 or Don’t no 17. , always focusing on the thumb.
 I also give the students vibrato exercises and apply what they have learned on Kreutzer no 1.
 For intonation, we all should practice scales and while listening we should make sure that we only use the muscles needed.